Ghost bike

 Apart from being a memorial, it is usually intended as a reminder to passing motorists to share the road.
 Ghost bikes are usually junk bicycles painted white, sometimes with a placard attached, and locked to a suitable object close to the scene of the crash.
+These ghost bikes are typically considered to be old or previously discarded bicycles that have certain parts removed to make it less likely to be stolen, and then completely painted white from the wheels to the handlebars.
+They are usually places near the scene of the crash either alone or with a placard mentioning the lost life.